au5ton/ClassChecker/README.md

 - Cleaned up source control of .exe files and junk
 - Managed pip modules with a `requirements.txt` file
 - Made `checker.py` an interactive tool
-- Added option to monitor a specific section
+- Added option to monitor a specific section(s)

 _Original README by @alalith:_
 > ### What is this?